 6 Possible future modifications

 The examples included with riverBedDynamics only cover a small portion of all the possible scenarios than can be handled thanks to the Landlab components design are developed.
-For example, a third component can be easily added to study vegetation competition, for instance VegCA, under non-steady sediment transport regime.
+For example, a third component can be easily added to study vegetation competition, for instance VegCA, under a non-steady sediment transport regime.
 Although we tried to make riverBedDynamics as general as possible, there is enormous possibilities to improve and extend the component.
-For example, a locally variable Manning’s roughness that varies in time as a response to bed grain properties and water depth, for example that of Limerinos (1970) could be implemented.
+For example, a locally variable Manning’s roughness that varies in time as a response to bed grain properties and water depth, for example that of Limerinos (1970), could be implemented.
 Bank erosion and channel migration are not explicitly included in riverBedDynamics.
 Adding these capabilities could improve predictions and make long-term simulations more realistic.
 Simulation execution time could be improved by implementing a morphological acceleration factor (Morgan et al., 2020).
-So, in slowly changing bed processes the morphology can be calculated less frequently, thus saving time and extending the use to landscape evolution runs with times of millennia or longer.
+So, in slowly changing bed processes the morphology can be calculated less frequently, thus saving time and extending the use to landscape evolution runs for timescales of millennia or longer.
 Calculations of bed load transport in mountain rivers, especially those with high gradient longitudinal slopes, could be more accurate by implementing the equations developed by Schneider et al. (2015) or Yager et al. (2007, 2012).
 Thus, effects of large roughness elements or sediment supply conditions can be explicitly included in estimates for these environments.
 Another possible modification that may improve simulations prediction is including a critical shear stress that evolves as a function of the sediment transport rate in a given reach similar to that of Johnson (2016)

 7 Conclusion

-We presented the first version of riverBedDynamics, a Landlab component designed and built to simulate 2D sediment transport and river bed evolution with special focus in gravel-bedded rivers.
+Here we present the first version of riverBedDynamics, a Landlab component designed and built to simulate 2D sediment transport and river bed evolution with special focus in gravel-bedded rivers.
 Coupling riverBedDynamics to a modified version of OverlandFlow created a LEM that can be used to obtain accurate and detailed predictions of bed surface evolution in terms of elevation and GSD.
 This new LEM is physically based and solves fundamental governing equations such as the conservation of mass in the case of riverBedDynamics and mass and momentum in OverlandFlow, making it reliable when simulating unsteady processes.
 The new component is flexible enough for short- and long-term simulations depending on the number of processes that can be included in each case.
 We compared the predictions of our LEM to analytical and previously reported solutions and observed that it predicts with great accuracy changes in bed surface elevation and grain size distribution.
-Purely erosion and depositional cases were evaluated and both cases processes were well captured by our LEM.
+Purely erosional and depositional cases were evaluated and both cases processes were well captured by our LEM.
 Using a synthetic watershed we illustrated how bed evolution and rainfall intensity distribution in time affects the flow discharge and changes in bed surface elevation across the domain.

 When designing this first version we tried to make it as general as possible to represent sediment transport processes.
 However, there is still large room for improvement and generalization.
 Still, our LEM showed that combining these two components, OverlandFlow and riverBedDynamics, have the potential to simulate many of the typical scenarios found in practical management cases and scientific research.
-Future developments should be aligned with better representing bank erosion, channel migration, and local repose angle effects.
+Future developments should be aligned with better representing bank erosion, channel migration, and local angle of repose effects.

 8 Code and data availability